Exercises related to Robust Design Patterns - Part 1

 Global variables should be avoided because they usually lead to thread safety

 hazards.
-In any case, they should be declared static
+In any case, they should be declared static, so that access is

 restricted to a single translation unit.